GIScience/gis-training-resource-center/_sources/content/Module_8/en_qgis_remote_sensing_raster_theory.md

 ## File Format
 There are multiple different file formats for storing an working with raster data.
-Following a short overview over the most common formats that you will likely come by as you work with spaptial rasters:
+Following a short overview over the most common formats that you will likely come by as you work with spatial rasters:
 1.	**GeoTIFF (.tif/.tiff)**: Widely used file format, supports georeferencing and metadata.
 2.	**GeoPackage (.gpkg)**: Open format for storing geospatial data, supports raster and vec-tor.
 3.	**JPEG (.jpg/.jpeg) & PNG (.png)**: Common formats for images, lacks georeferencing.